BassThatHertz/test1/README.md

 ### Clone this repo

-As you probably suspect, the first thing to do is to clone this repository and all it is sub-repositories.
+As you probably suspect, the first thing to do is to clone this repository and all its sub-repositories.

 ```bash
 git clone https://github.com/skalenetwork/sgxwallet.git --recurse-submodules